Free Managed Kubernetes® to orchestrate your containers

-OVH deploys, hosts and maintains all of the components needed for Kubernetes® to work, including updates linked to bugs and security patches.
+OVHcloud deploys, hosts and maintains all of the components needed for Kubernetes to work, including updates and security patches.
 We also maintain the necessary components on your nodes.
-Once you have downloaded your kubeconfig file, you can use all the features of a certified Kubernetes service after downloading your kubeconfig file, and concentrate solely on your activity.
-Our teams will take care of the software elements and underlying hardware, which also benefits from OVH’s anti-DDoS protection.
+Enjoy all the features of a certified Kubernetes service after downloading your kubeconfig file, and concentrate solely on your activity.
+Our teams will take care of the software elements and the underlying hardware, which also benefits from OVHcloud’s Anti-DDoS protection.

 Scalability and high availability

-Exposing a service on multiple worker nodes is easily done, in just a few command lines.
-Kubernetes® launches containers and configures the load balancer for you.
-You can also define the health conditions for each service, after which Kubernetes® will relaunch any pods and containers that do not meet these criteria.
-Your nodes can be monitored, and your services benefit from the high availability of OVH Infrastructure-as-a-Service (IaaS) solutions.
+Exposing a service on multiple worker nodes can be easily done in just a few command lines.
+Kubernetes launches the containers and configures the load balancer for you.
+You can also define the health conditions for each service.
+Kubernetes will relaunch the pods and containers that do not meet these conditions.
+Furthermore, your nodes will be monitored by us, and your services benefit from the high availability of our Infrastructure-as-a-Service (IaaS) solutions.
 What’s more, you can instantly add computing nodes.

 ISO/IEC 27001, 27701 and health data hosting compliance

 Our cloud infrastructures and services are ISO/IEC 27001, 27017, 27018 and 27701 certified.
 These certifications ensure the presence of an information security management system (ISMS) for managing risks, vulnerabilities and implementing business continuity, as well as a privacy information management system (PIMS).
 Thanks to our compliance, you can host healthcare data securely.